 PGD in Iran

-PGD is one of the most advanced techniques used in Infertility treatment centers in Iran to detect genetic abnormalities in embryos before transferring to the mother’s uterus and testing pre-fertilized oocytes.
+PGD is one of the most advanced techniques used in Infertility treatment centers in Iran to detect genetic abnormalities in embryos before transferring them to the mother’s uterus and testing pre-fertilized oocytes.

 For more information about PGD and sex selection in Iran contact us through the free consultation page.